Devofficial31/Assignment1/README.md

 - Accepts user input for first name and last name.
 - Concatenates the names to form a full name.
 - Prints a warm welcome message using the full name.

+## How to Use

+Run the `Task2.py` file.
+It will prompt you to enter first name and last name, and then display the result.